ranjay/perception-toolkit/demo/artifact-map/README.md

 # Simple Config Demo

-This demo showcases how to load multiple ARArtifact definitoons into the Perception Toolkit, all at once.
+This demo showcases how to load multiple ARArtifact definitons into the Perception Toolkit, all at once.

 By default, the Perception Toolkit will load ARArtifacts via JSON-LD markup from pages on your site, [configured via `artifactSources`](../simple).